o-biotech/public-web-docs/docs/ingest-process-send/viewing-device-data.md

 ### Freeboard Dashboard

-As an inline example of how data can be visualized, we use an open source tool called [Freeboard](http://freeboard.io/).
+As an inline example of how data can be visualized, we use an open-source tool called [Freeboard](http://freeboard.io/).
 Use this tool to create and locally save custom visualizations and later load them into view.

 <!-- In addition, we'll talk through connecting with a hosted freeboard account in the next article. -->